 Depending on the group, this exercise may fail and that’s okay: the failure itself can be instructional!
 Debrief this exercise to highlight some examples of good meeting etiquette, and to emphasize the importance of good communication.

 GIFs are the lifeblood of the internet and when working with virtual teams, they can be a great way of injecting humor and creativity into an online meeting.
+If you’re wondering how to make virtual meetings fun, activities like the GIF challenge are a great place to start!

 For this online energizer, set-up an online whiteboard or shared Google Doc and post a phrase or statement that participants then have to search for a suitable GIF in response.
 It might be something as simple as, “That Monday morning feeling,” or “Good management looks like this.”
 You can have a couple of questions just for fun, then include some that invite people to creatively respond to organizational challenges and prepare them for the next exercises.